naturalis/nba-docs/NBA Service descriptions.rst

   A specimen document incorporates an extensive set of fields.
 A subset of this set is searchable and is listed in this document_.
 Stating a field name in a indexed field search request can be done by either,

   a. field path(s), e.g. <base url>/specimen/search/?genusOrMonomial=Abies
-  b. field aliasses, e.g. <base url>/specimen/search/?genus=Abies
+  b. field aliases, e.g. <base url>/specimen/search/?genus=Abies

  .. _document: https://github.com/naturalis/nba-docs/blob/master/Searchable%20fields%20per%20NBA%20service.rst